anoblet/docs/Performance.md

-# The last mile - Achieving a better perfomance score and reducing byte-to-carbon emissions
+# The last mile - achieving a better perfomance score and reducing byte-to-carbon emissions

 ## Easy